Jackal08/financial-data-structures/ReadMe.md

 You need to compile the cython module locally. cd into the working dir and in the terminal type: python setup.py build_ext --inplace

+**Note:** Please make sure you unzip the ES_Trades.csv.zip found in raw_tick_data, it was too big to upload without zipping it first.

 ## Installation on Ubuntu Linux

 Make sure you install the latest version of the Anaconda 3 distribution which must include an IDE like Spyder.